3-3-333/Mountain-Madness-Hackathon---Doggg/README.md

 Here comes our project: **indecisive.io**

-With a click of a few buttons, **our app randomly selects the user's outfit for the day, and the food that they will be eating!**
+With a click of a few buttons, **our app randomly selects the user's outfit and food for the day!**
 This allows our users to make less decisions and at the same time, have something different to wear/eat every day.

 ### Development team